sfu-dhil/wphp-docs/source/titles.rst

 .. _titles-search-title:

 Title
-  Text search for all or part of a title.
+  Text search for all or part of a :ref:`title <title-field-title>`.

 .. _titles-search-results-sorted-by:

 Results Sorted By
-  Sort results alphabetically, by publication date, by first publication date, and by edition number.
+  Sort results alphabetically, by :ref:`publication date <title-field-date-of-publication>`, by :ref:`first publication date <title-field-date-of-first-publication>`, and by :ref:`edition number <title-field-edition>`.

 .. _titles-search-id:

 Title ID
-  Search for a title by entering the exact Title ID number.
+  Search for a title by entering the exact :ref:`Title ID number <title-field-id>`.

 .. _titles-search-filter-person: